Press Awards reveal winners despite cancelling ceremony over Covid-19

 Highly Commended: Jan Moir, Daily Mail

-Winners: Sarah Vine, Daily Mail
+Winner: Sarah Vine, Daily Mail

 Columnist of the Year – Broadsheet